AscendingPassage.com HOME PAGE.

 Pharaohs in immortal hieroglyphics--well-nigh everywhere, on the

-scattered about the sands and look now like the forms of antediluvian
+scattered about the sands like antediluvian

 monsters.